alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

     $ head -c 12 /dev/urandom | base64

 And repeat until the result has only alphanumerical characters.
+On Linux you can use `/dev/random` for extra security.
 This simple technique can be used for moderately private pages, but do not use it if you need to keep stuff secret.